jonnonz1/nz-statute-book/acts/public/1992/gas-act-1992.md

   (b) That, because of anything done or omitted to be done, or intended to be done or not to be done, by any person, there would be a danger or potential danger to any persons or property should any gas be present or escape,—
 (3A)
 (3B)
-(4) This section shall apply notwithstanding anything to the contrary in section 52 of the Transit New Zealand Act 1989.
+(4) This section shall apply notwithstanding anything to the contrary in section 52 of the Government Roading Powers Act 1989.

 ### 10 Objections to Secretary's requirements
 (1) Every person who is affected by any notice given under section 7(4)(e) or section 9(1) or section 9(2) of this Act, or any requirement made under section 9(3) of this Act, may, within 15 working days after receiving the notice or being made subject to the requirement, object to that notice or requirement.